sha1n/bert/README.md

 ## Reports
 ### Report Formats
 There are three supported report formats, two of them support `raw` mode as follows.
+The formats are `txt`, `json`, `csv`, `csv/raw`, `md` and `md/raw`.
+- `txt` is the default report format.
+It contains stats per scenario and a header section that describes the main characteristics of the benchmark. `txt` format is primarily designed to be used in a terminal.
+- `json` contains the same stats as `txt` does, minus the header section and is formatted as a JSON document.
+JSON is a very popular data representation format amongst programming languages and web applications particularly.
+This format is designed to help integrate `bert` reported data with other programs.
-The formats are `txt`, `csv`, `csv/raw`, `md` and `md/raw`. `txt` is the default format and is primarily designed to be used in a terminal. `csv` is especially useful when you want to accumulate stats from multiple benchmarks in a standard convenient format.
+- `csv` contains the same stats in CSV format.
+It is especially useful when you want to accumulate stats from multiple benchmarks in a standard convenient format.
 In which case you can combine the `csv` format with `-o` and possibly `--header=false` if you want to accumulate data from separate runs in one file.
-`csv/raw` is streaming raw trace events as CSV records and is useful if you want to load that data into a spreadsheet or other tools for further analysis.
+- `csv/raw` is streaming raw trace events as CSV records and is useful if you want to load that data into a spreadsheet or other tools for further analysis.
-`md` and `md/raw` and similar to `csv` and `csv/raw` respectively, but write in Markdown table format.
+- `md` and `md/raw` and similar to `csv` and `csv/raw` respectively, but write in Markdown table format.

 **Selecting Report Format:**
 ```bash